 Since Sterling launched one of the industry's first automated criminal record fulfillment platforms, CourtDirect, in 2006, we have been at the forefront of leveraging technology to improve service fulfillment.
 We have continually invested, innovated and iterated on our fulfillment technology and data acquisition for over 15 years.
 In total, our investments make it difficult for a competitor to replicate our global fulfillment systems without substantial investment.
-Our fulfillment platform leverages over 3,300 proprietary and Al-driven automation integrations, including APIs and RPA bots, which enables 90% of U.S. criminal searches to be automated and allows us to complete 70% of U.S. criminal searches within the first hour and 90% within the first day.
+Our fulfillment platform leverages over 3,300 proprietary and Al-driven automation integrations, including APIs and RPA bots, which enables 90% of our U.S. criminal searches to be automated and allows us to complete 50% of U.S. criminal searches within the first five minutes, 65% of U.S. criminal searches within the first 15 minutes, over 70% of U.S. criminal searches within the first hour and 90% within the first day.
 Our automation provides a significant competitive advantage and margin enhancement opportunity that can be deployed to other areas of Sterling, including account setup, procurement and financial reporting.

-Our well-developed fulfillment technology highlights the resiliency of our business model under even extreme conditions, providing clients with ease-ofmind and allowing them to focus on their own businesses.
+Our well-developed fulfillment technology highlights the resiliency of our business model under even extreme conditions, providing clients with ease-of-mind and allowing them to focus on their own businesses.
 For example, Sterling's technologically enhanced fulfillment allowed us to fulfill searches in at least 98% of U.S. jurisdictions throughout the COVID-19 pandemic, while we believe certain competitors struggled to operate.